UltraCart/rest_api_v2_sdk_php/docs/Api/OrderApi.md

 Refund an order

-Perform a refund operation on an order and then update the order if successful
+Perform a refund operation on an order and then update the order if successful.
+All of the object properties ending in _refunded should be the TOTAL amount that should end up being refunded.
+UltraCart will calculate the actual amount to refund based upon the prior refunds.

 ### Example
 ```php